kylej1994/graffiti/FeedAcceptanceTests.md

 * Display rating
 * Display default tag (profile picture)
 * Display the post message
+* With the mock server, there should be 10 posts, and they're all the same.
+They have all been upvoted.

 #### Voting on Posts
+* The vote buttons are colored to show how you voted on that post (ie: if you upvoted it, it is green)
 * The upvote button turns green when you tap it to upvote
-* If you tap the upvote button when you have already upvoted a post, the vote is ignored
+* If you tap the upvote button when you have already upvoted a post, the upvote is undone.
+The button turns black, and the rating decreases by 1.
 * The downvote button turns red when you tap it to downvote
-* If you tap the downvote button when you have already downvote a post, the vote is ignored
+* If you tap the downvote button when you have already downvote a post, the vote is undone.
+* If you downvote a post that you previously upvoted, the vote count decreases by 2 and the button turns read.
+The upvote button turns black.

 ### Refreshing the Feed
 * pull down on the feed to refresh Posts